yasmina85/DSA-stories/dataset/README.md

+The Human generated stories and the automatic generated stories by the DSA framework

 *The naming convension for each story is the collection ID + (Broad/Site/Time)

 * SPST refers to Sliding Pages, Sliding Time - broad summary of different URIs through time that provides an overview of the collection from different Web sites.